 You may be able to get it with a low offer.
 However, this could also indicate tepid motivation from the seller.
-A brand new listing with a favorable price will likely need a full priced offer right away.
+A brand-new listing with a favorable price will likely need a full-priced offer right away.

 3. What is the Competition for this Home?

 In a hot real estate market, there are often multiple offers for homes.
-You may be up against not only other homebuyers like yourself, but investors with “all-cash” offers.
+You may be up against not only other homebuyers like yourself but investors with “all-cash” offers.
 If you know there will be competition, you might want to put an “escalation clause” in your offer.

 Here’s how an escalation clause works: say the listing price is $200,000 but you know there are multiple offers.
-You might make an offer at $205,000 with an escalation clause to $215,000.
+You might make an offer at $205,000 with an escalation clause of $215,000.
 If no higher offers come in, your offer stands at $205,000.
 If someone else puts in a higher offer, yours will automatically rise to the stated limit to beat out the other.

 Before making an offer, you always want a mortgage lender to have pre-approved you.
 But this becomes imperative if you are in a competitive situation.
 Getting approval from a lender with a reputation for closing their loans quickly will help your case even further.

-A Word on Closing Costs
+Negotiating Closing Costs